-- AP: Jesus (would be mind blowing) and my husband, Dallas (Ok, maybe not famous to you, but, I’d give anything to have another meal with him).
+- AP: Jesus would be an amazing guest.
+And my husband, Dallas – ok, not famous, but, I’d love to have dinner with him again!

 - TG: This is always hard for me to narrow down: today I would say artist J.M.W.
 Turner, and Julia Child.

 - DP: Barack Obama and Bill Gates